 It will clear whatever is on the surface of the group, so that by the time you meet together, you can more quickly get down to the purpose of your meeting.
 I’ve used this technique before potentially “sticky” meetings and have been delighted to see how smoothly things went.

 We can also practice this when we see a politician on TV, or anyone to whom we feel resistance.
 It reminds us that they are not separate from me and that our resistance is our own responsibility to heal.

-For more information about this, and to give you an experience of the truth of the power of learning how to forgive, I invite you to try this easy, yet powerful Forgiveness Meditation.
+For more information and to give you an experience of the power of learning how to forgive, I invite you to try this easy, yet powerful Forgiveness Meditation.